Company Information

 FMS is a thin client solution developed in C++ and C#.

-MH&Co. has been in business over 40 years with 40 employees behind us dedicated to the Public Sector and specifically to the strict mandates of the New Jersey UCC requirements.
-Our solutions have been implemented in almost 200 municipalities across the state of New Jersey and growing.
+MH&Co. has been in business over 40 years with 30+ employees behind us dedicated to the Public Sector.
+Our solutions have been implemented in over 200 municipalities across the country and growing.

 FTG has been field proven to help provide efficiency and convenience to both the public and your back office.
 Flexibility, communication, and cutting-edge technology on one platform are some of the many factors that have proven to distinguish us from our competition.